ad-1/SortingVisualisation/README.md

 # Sorting Algorithms

 Visualising various sorting algorithms using Python and Tkinter.
 Algorithms include selection sort, bubble sort, insertion sort, merge sort and quick sort.
-* GUI development in progress.

-(The following images are for illustrative purposes only)

 ## Selection Sort